 Q: How are tables within appendices numbered-consecutively or numbered within the appendix (e.g., Tables 1-5 in Appendix A, Tables 1-5 in Appendix B)?

 A: Refer to your style guide concerning tables in appendices, or if your style guide does not address this issue, defer to your chair/advisor's recommendation.

 Q: What steps need to be completed after my defense?

-A: Once all corrections have been made and approved by your committee, the defense Pass/Fail form must be signed by the Committee Chair or Co-Chair.
-The form with all original signatures must be submitted to the Graduate College in person by students to Interdisciplinary B (INTDSB), Suite 288, or electronically by an ASU Staff or Faculty member.
+A: Once all corrections have been made and approved by your committee, the Final Pass Fail form is processed electronically and sent to the Graduate College via DocuSign.
 Additionally, you must complete all format revisions.
 Once the signed Pass/Fail form and all format revisions have been completed, the student will receive an email approval to proceed to UMI/ProQuest.
 Make sure to check your email regularly for any additional revision requests after submitting to ProQuest.
 Be sure to check both your ASU email as well as the email used to register with ProQuest.
 Please see MyASU for further information, and always check the graduation deadlines and procedures tab.

 Q: How do I order bound copies of my thesis/dissertation?

 A: You may order bound copies of your document through UMI/ProQuest.
 Alternatively, you may also go to any third party bindery to obtain bound copies if desired.
 Locating a third party vendor is the responsibility of the student; ASU Graduate College does not endorse outside vendors.